CaioCeretta/Cod3r/architect/Software Design/clean-hexagonal-arch/theory.md

   This lesson begins by showcasing a repository from a person that studied and dove into this principle, the webpage
   is: `https://jmgarridopaz.github.io/content/hexagonalarchitecture.html`

+  The instructor is also showing an two diagrams, the first diagram is separated by:

+  ### 1st Diagram explanation

+  .
+Drivers (Primary Actors)
+  .
+Driven Actions (Secondary Actors)

+  #### Driven Actors Interaction

+  The driven are the actors are the ones who will be guided by our application (Databases, an eventual application, etc).

+  The image defines this interaction where the drivers interact with the application, that interact with the driven actors.

+  This interaction can be exemplified we can we think of a database that responds to an action/interaction of our app.
+  The app opens this interaction with the db, "asks" for it to do something and it returns something to us.
+Therefore, the database is guided by our app.
+It won't fire a flow/use case.
+This is where a "driver" enters

+#### Driver Actors Interaction

+  Different from the driven actors, the drivers are the one who are "directing" or guiding our application, they consist of test cases, and user, SPAs, mobile app.
+They are the ones interacting with the app and firing execution of flows and processes inside the app.

+  ### 2nd Diagram Explanation

+  We also have a second figure that is similar to the first one, they are separated by driving e driven, and in the figure we have

+  • Primary/Driving Adapters

+    - API Controllers
+    - Console Commands
+    - Consumer GUI Views & Controllers
+    - Admin GUi Views & Controllers

+  • Secondary/Driven Adapters

+    - ORM Adapters (repositories): ORM <-> MySQL DB
+    - Elasticsearch Adapters: ES lib <-> Elastic Search
+    - Email Adapters: Email lib <-> Email service, such as gmail
+    - SMS Adapters: SMS lib <-> Communication satellite

+  This mean that we the driving adapters, implement ports inside our application.

+  #### Examples and final explanation of Driving Adapters / Driven Adapters

+ We may interact with our app via console commands, and a controller will transform this communication to meet the use case's requirements or an administrative interface that has controls/visions that will call a use case.

+ The fact is that we have the use cases being invoked by what drives our application, like the tests, users, GUIs, and the use case will need to invoke what is directed by the app, the secondary characters that may be a library of message sending, e-mail, an ORM to map to a relational db, and more.
+And by this, we understand that we have a set of defined ports with adapters implementing them so we are able to access these resources directed by our app.

+ Both the driver and the driven are outside of our app, we have our internal app, and it does'nt care if who is communicating with it is a driver or a driven adapter, yet, they are still worked with the same ports and adapters principle.

+  ####